Bachelor of Science with Honors in Psychology, University of Maryland, May 1985.

 Clinical & Forensic Psychologist, Independent private practice, Charlotte, North Carolina, Jan 2007 to Dec 2008.
 Individual psychotherapy with adolescents and adults; substance abuse evaluations and counseling; forensic psychological evaluations, consultations, and testimony.

 Clinical Psychologist, Carolinas Medical Center, Behavioral Health Center, Charlotte, North Carolina, Apr 2004-Dec 2006.
-Individual psychotherapy with adults in a community mental health center; clinical assessments in psychiatric emergency department; supervision of psychology interns in APA-accredited program; psychological evaluations of outpatients and inpatients.
+Individual psychotherapy with adults in a community mental health center; clinical assessments in psychiatric emergency department.
+Faculty member of an APA-accredited clinical psychology internship program.

 Clinical & Forensic Psychologist, Carolinas Medical Group Psychiatric & Psychological Associates (group practice, part of Carolinas Physicians Network), Apr 2005-Dec 2006.
-Psychotherapy with adults and forensic psychological evaluations.
+Psychotherapy with adults; forensic psychological evaluations.

 Clinical & Forensic Psychologist, Independent private practice, Charlotte, North Carolina, May 1995 to Mar 2005.
 Individual and family psychotherapy with adolescents and adults with psychological problems, including substance abuse.
 Forensic psychological evaluations and consultations to courts, attorneys, and companies.

 Clinical & Forensic Psychologist, University Psychological Associates, P.A., Charlotte, North Carolina, Oct 1993 to Apr 1995.
-Conduct individual, couples, family, and group psychotherapy with adolescents and adults with psychological and/or chemical dependency problems.
+Conducted individual and group psychotherapy with adolescents and adults.
 Provide psychological evaluations and consultations to courts, attorneys, physicians, and other mental health professionals.

 Forensic Psychologist, Carolinas Medical Center, Center for Mental Health, Child & Adolescent Outpatient Department, Charlotte, North Carolina Mar 1993 to Oct 1993.
-Performed psychological evaluations with Court-involved children and adolescents.
+Performed psychological evaluations for Court–involved adolescents; conducted individual and family therapy.

 Court Psychologist, Alexandria Family Court, Alexandria, Virginia, 1991–1993.
 Conducted psychological evaluations of juveniles and adults; individual, couples, and family psychotherapy with children, adolescents, and adults referred by the Court.

 Clinical Psychologist, Bethesda Psychological Center, Bethesda, Maryland, 1990–1993.
-Part-time private psychotherapy practice.
+Individual & group psychotherapy with adolescents and adults.

 Clinical Supervisor, City of Alexandria, Division of Substance Abuse Services, Regional Detoxification Center, Alexandria, Virginia, Oct 1990 to Mar 1991.
-Supervised counselors of the Residential Services section; conducted psychological assessments of “dual diagnosis” patients in the Detoxification Center and other sections.
+Supervised counselors of the Residential Services section; conducted psychological assessments of dual diagnosis patients.

 Psychology Intern, Brockton/West Roxbury Veterans Affairs Medical Center, Brockton, Massachusetts, Sep 1989 to Aug 1990.
-APA-accredited internship.
-Worked in a community support program with chronically mentally ill patients and in the substance abuse treatment program.
+APA-accredited internship; full-time; Sep, 1989–Aug, 1990.
+Community support program with chronically mentally ill patients; individual & group psychotherapy with substance abuse patients.

 Psychological Evaluator/Psychotherapist, McLennan County Adult Probation Department, Waco, Texas; Jul 1988 to Jun 1989.
 Pre-sentence psychological evaluations of felons and co-led a weekly therapy group for drug addicts.